ppy/osu-wiki/news/2019-02-05-new-changes-to-star-rating-performance-points.md

 ## Highly spaced streams

-The difficulty rating of streams with very high spacing between hitcircles has been decreased slightly.
+The difficulty rating of streams with very high spacing between hit circles has been decreased slightly.
 These plays are still quite impressive and worth a lot, but not as much as before.

 ![](/wiki/shared/news/2019-02-05-new-changes-to-star-rating-performance-points/high-spacing-chart.png)